RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

-algorithmic complexity, check what's going on, e.g. by reviewing relevant literature and documentation, or by emailing your local bioinformatics community at `rbg-kew-bioinformatics+noreply@googlegroups.com`
+algorithmic complexity, check what's going on, e.g. by reviewing relevant literature and documentation, or by emailing your local bioinformatics community at `rbg-kew-bioinformatics@googlegroups.com`

-For this type of test you can use any machine, including the legacy Linux boxes or using a docker container running on your laptop, as the main purpose is to find out the characteristics of computing time as a function of input size, not the absolute times.
+The main purpose is to find out the characteristics of computing time as a function of input size, not the absolute times.
+Therefore, you can use any machine, including the legacy Linux boxes or a docker container running on your laptop, for this type of test.
 Once you know this characteristic, working out the expected absolute computing time on the cluster is a matter of multiplication with a constant.

 ## Explore Parallelisation

 Many computational processes can be parallelised.
-Some benefit greatly from that, while others don't at all.
-Any further discussion of theory and programming principles behind this are beyond the scope here.
+Some benefit greatly from that (these are the highly scalable ones), while with others, benefits are much more limited.
+A full discussion of theory and programming principles behind this are beyond the scope here.
 It is, however, a very common phenomenon to find that programs benefit from parallelisation up to some point, but benefits diminish beyond that point.

 The most common way of specifying the amount of parallelism is by giving programs a number of threads that they should use.
 Typically,